Taming Latency-Memory Trade-Off in MoE-Based LLM Serving via Fine-Grained Expert Offloading: 's Overview

-where $R^{(i)}_{l, j} = 1$ means $E^{(i)}_{l, j}$ is a miss.
+where $R^{(i)}_{l, j} = 1$ means $E^{(i)}_{l, j}$ is a miss \hanfei{and requires on-demand loading from CPU memory}.
 Since all experts in an \MoE model are typically designed to have the same weight size, we assume experts' loading time $T_e$ and memory footprint $M_e$ are homogenous.\footnote{We only consider selective experts.
-Some MoE models, such as Qwen1.5-MoE-A2.7B, have a few always-on experts that are not offloadable.} Therefore, the total on-demand loading latency $T$ is summed across all iterations for each expert during the inference process, \ie, $T := T_e \cdot \sum_{w \in [W]} \sum_{i \in [w]} \sum_{l \in [L]} \sum_{j \in [J]} R^{(i)}_{l,j}$.
+Some MoE models, such as Qwen1.5-MoE-A2.7B, have a few always-on experts that are not offloadable.} Therefore, the total on-demand loading latency $T$ is summed across all iterations for each expert during the inference process:

 Finally, employing the above definitions, we formulate the \MoE expert offloading as an \ILP optimization problem:

 The objective is to minimize the on-demand loading latency (ideally $T = 0$ with perfect predictions) while limiting the total memory footprint of cached experts to satisfy the available GPU memory $M$.
 Constraint~\ref{eq:constraint1} denotes the total number of prefetched experts should not exceed the total number of all experts in the \MoE model.
 Constraint~\ref{eq:constraint2} represents the total number of activated experts, which must be the same as the total number of top $K$ experts summed across all $L$ layers.
 Constraint~\ref{eq:constraint3} describes the total memory footprint of prefetched experts must be limited by the available GPU memory size.
 Note that solving the \ILP problem is already NP-hard~\cite{cormen2022introduction}, while in reality, prefetching experts always have mispredictions that further complicate the problem.
 Therefore, we opt for a heuristic-based design for \sys.